The Hemp Plant?

 Industrial hemp can be used to make rope, clothes, as an alternative to plastic, and even building materials with great fire-resistant and heat-retaining properties.

 Hemp is able to improve the quality of soil which in many parts of the world is a big problem due to intensive farming with harmful chemicals and fertilizers and minimal crop rotations.
-Hemp is able to draw out the impurities within the soil which makes it a very useful tool for farmers.
-However, for this reason, it is very important that hemp extracts are tested for pesticides and heavy metals which can be found in the hemp plant and as a result can also end up in CBD products from less scrupulous companies who have poor control over their supply chain.
+The plant is able to draw out the impurities within the soil which makes it a very useful tool for farmers.
+However, for this reason, it is very important that hemp extracts are tested for pesticides and heavy metals which can be found in the plant and as a result can also end up in CBD products from less scrupulous companies who have poor control over their supply chain.

 The Cannabis Sativa strain of hemp is of course also used to make CBD products including the Love CBD range of CBD oils and CBD capsules and if you are reading this then you probably have a good idea about all the health and wellness benefits that CBD can deliver.